The market for electromobility has grown rapidly, with around 2,1 million cars sold in 2018. But what are the drivers and how green are e-cars really?

 Porsche Taycan, insights into the Porsche production 4.0.
 Source: Porsche

-The market for electric cars has grown by 2018% in 70.
-Where does the rapid increase come from?
+The market for Electric Mobility and especially electric cars grew by 2018% in 70.
+But where does the rapid increase come from?

-In 2018, the milestone of 4 million electric cars sold was broken.
-The interval at which one million cars were sold has dropped drastically from what used to be 60 months (2015) to just six months (2018).
-The 5 million limit is to be achieved according to BloombergNEF in the first quarter of 2019.
-With the arrival of regional driving bans in major European cities and a forthcoming quota for electric vehicles in China, a strengthening of the current momentum in the near future is to be regarded as secured.
+In 2018 the milestone of 4 million was sold Electric cars cracked.
+The interval in which one million cars were sold has been drastically reduced from 60 months (2015) to just six months (2018).
+According to BloombergNEF, the 5 million mark was already reached in the first quarter of 2019.
+With the introduction of regional driving bans in major European cities and an upcoming quota for electric vehicles in China, an increase in the current momentum in the near future can be seen as guaranteed.

 Electromobility in an international comparison